andermoran/AngularAdvice/README.md

 ```

 ### Two-Way Databinding
-- The two-way data binding enables changes in the application state have been automagically reflected into the view and vise-versa
+- The two-way data binding enables "changes in the application state have been automagically reflected into the view and vise-versa"

 - *Note from [Maximilian Schwarzmüller](https://twitter.com/maxedapps):*
 > #### Important: FormsModule is Required for Two-Way-Binding!
 > Important: For Two-Way-Binding to work, you need to enable the  `ngModel` directive.
 This is done by adding the  `FormsModule` to the  `imports[]` array in the AppModule.